khinthandarkyaw98/github_note/README.md

 Then paste the file you want to add to the github in the repo folder in your local computer.

+The file location you pasted on your local repo must match the location on Git Bash in which you will write 'git add' command!
+Else don't forget to define the location with cd again on Git Bash!

 Then go to Git Bash and write the following command.

 Step 2: git add 'file.type'